Julian Eltinge: Hollywood and film career

-In 1914 Eltinge starred in silent picture versions of The Crinoline Girl followed by Cousin Lucy the next year.
+In 1914, Eltinge starred in silent picture versions of The Crinoline Girl followed by Cousin Lucy the next year.
 According to Anthony Slide's The Encyclopedia of Vaudeville, he also had a cameo role in a film entitled How Molly Malone Made Good in 1915.
 Eltinge's first real screen success came in 1917 in The Countess Charming.
 His role in the film was again a double role with him playing both a male and said male in female garb.

 Settling in Hollywood, Eltinge made three films in 1917 and also in 1918.
 During this time he wrote and produced a vaudeville group called "The Julian Eltinge Players".
 With this group he returned to the vaudeville stage appearing at New York City's Palace Theatre in 1918, where he was paid one of the highest salaries in show business: $3,500 a week.
 The next year he returned again in a new vaudeville review with sets by the French designer Erté.

 By 1920, Eltinge was very wealthy and was living in one of the most lavish mansions in Southern California, Villa Capistrano.
 He appeared with Rudolf Valentino in the 1920 film An Adventuress (released as The Isle of Love in the U.S.).
 After filming, Eltinge continued touring onstage and did so until 1927.
 He also made two films, Madame Behave and The Fascinating Widow, in 1925.

 Personal life

 Despite the graceful femininity he exhibited on stage, Eltinge used a supermasculine facade in public to combat the rumours of his homosexuality.
 This sexual duality led to Chicago Tribune drama critic Percy Hammond's using the term "ambisextrous" to describe him.

-Eltinge may have been a gay man, as Milton Berle and many others who worked with him believed.
+Eltinge may have been gay, as Milton Berle and many others who worked with him believed.
 Actress Ruth Gordon stated in a New York Times article that he was "as virile as anybody virile."
 There is no existing record of a lover of either sex, though stories did abound.

 Later years and death

-Eltinge was one of many show business figures to be hit hard by the 1929 stock market crash.
+Eltinge was one of many show-business figures to be hit hard by the 1929 stock market crash.
 By the 1930s, the female impersonations that he had built his career on had begun to lose popularity, as did vaudeville in general.
 Eltinge resorted to performing in nightclubs.
 Crackdowns on cross-dressing in public – an attempt to curb homosexual activity – prevented Eltinge from performing in costume.

 On February 25, 1941, Eltinge fell ill while performing at Billy Rose's Diamond Horseshoe nightclub in New York City.
 He was taken home and died in his apartment ten days later on March 7.
 His death certificate lists the cause of death as a cerebral hemorrhage.